New Jersey-based Company seeks to provide women with contraception options beyond the birth-control pill

 Lead product is Twirla, a low-dose prescription contraceptive delivered through the skin via a patch

-Company seeking FDA clearance of Twirla in 4Q of 2019
+Company seeking FDA approval of Twirla in 4Q of 2019

 As of March 31, Agile had nearly $12 million in cash and cash equivalents